-This manual was designed to assist the nursing student in becoming familiar with some of the policies and procedures that are used by the facilities that you will attend for clinical experience.
+This manual was designed to help the nursing student become familiar with some of the policies and procedures used by the facilities you will attend for clinical experience.

-Both hospitals and nursing homes function under standards which are set for them by accrediting bodies as well as state and federal government regulations.
+Both hospitals and nursing homes function under standards set for them by accrediting bodies and state and federal government regulations.
 You need to familiarize yourself with these standards, policies, and procedures so that you can function as an informed student nurse while you are learning in a specific facility.
-It is required that staff in these facilities undergo review of this information every year and it will be required of you to do that as well.
+It is required that staff in these facilities undergo a review of this information every year and it will be required of you to do that as well.

 You will receive any updates that need to be added to this manual over the course of a school year and it should be part of the materials that you bring to orientation at all facilities that you attend.
-You will be required to obtain a new clinical orientation manual each school year and to take a competency test over the information contained in the manual.
+You will be provided with a new clinical orientation manual each school year and take a competency test over the information in it.

 Upon completion of your orientation at each facility you will be asked by your clinical instructor to sign a form for the facility which will indicate that you have reviewed the contents of this manual and completed orientation to the clinical facility.
-You may also be asked to sign a confidentiality form for each facility that you are assigned a clinical rotation.
+You may also be asked to sign a confidentiality form for each facility you are assigned a clinical rotation.
 If you have any questions concerning this clinical orientation manual, please direct them to your classroom faculty in the course you are enrolled in or to your clinical instructor.